codificio/carpentree-core/readme.md

 ### Meta fields

 Assign `HasMeta` trait to a model in order to enable meta fields for a model.
 In order to maintain both flexibility and simplicity, you can consider `value` attributes of the meta fields as JSON container.

+### Localization

+Available locales are set in configuration file `carpentree.core`.

 ## Change log